vaginessa/blog/books/go-cookbook/porting-yoga-from-c-to-go.md

 [elliotchance/c2go](https://github.com/elliotchance/c2go) seems to be the most promising.

-I didn't try any of them.
-Neither seems to be usable.
+I didn't try any of them as neither seems to be usable yet.

 It's an approach worth keeping an eye on for the future but not yet viable today.